Topaz Labs BW Effects 2 Full Review, an in-depth review of what I consider the best black and white converter on the market

 Some of the other general features that can be very helpful and effective, a few of them new to this edition, are: the possibility to change the background color of the working surface to light/dark grey plus black/white, so you can choose the one that makes the image pop the most; the option to split screen with before/after views or to hide the side panels so you can use more of the screen as active working space.

 Tips: A thing to keep in mind is to duplicate the layer you import into BW Effects 2

 One important thing you have to keep in mind when you open your image to edit it in a Topaz plugin (Topaz Black and White Effects 2 included) is that you need to duplicate your layer before opening the image in Topaz, since the program doesn’t automatically save a new layer with the processed image when you come back to Photoshop.
 If you ask me, it would be a good feature to add, I find myself very often forgetting to duplicate that layer before I open Topaz.

-Now let’s talk about the main interface , where most of the controls can be foud.
+Now let’s talk about the main interface, where most of the controls can be found.

 THE MAIN CONTROL PANEL

-This panel is the heart of the program and can be found in the right side of the working interface being structured in 4 categories: Conversion, Creative Effects, Local Adjustments and Finishing Touches.
+This panel is the heart of the program and can be found in the right side of the working interface being structured into 4 categories: Conversion, Creative Effects, Local Adjustments and Finishing Touches.

-What I’m using mostly from these features is the Conversion, the Local Adjustments and some of the Finishing Touches, like Film Grain, Edge Exposure and Vignette.
+What I’m mostly using out of these features is the Conversion, the Local Adjustments and some of the Finishing Touches, like Film Grain, Edge Exposure and Vignette.

 A few words about each of the main categories.

 The first category of the main menu consists in tools used to convert the image to black and white, working in a general manner, but affecting the image in different ways, based on brightness/contrast, or color distribution, detail and interaction between different tones etc.